emmettbutler/java-parsely/README.md

 This library provides a pure Java interface to the Parsely API.
-The documentation on which this binding is based is located at http://parsely.com/api/api\_ref.html
+The documentation on which this binding is based is located at http://parsely.com/api/api\_ref.html The project uses Apache Maven.
+To compile and run, you should first install Maven usng the instructions at http://maven.apache.org/download.cgi

 Getting the Code
 ----------------